 The Numbers Behind Kobe’s Numbers

-With Kobe’s announcement of his retirement a couple of days ago, the question that remains is whether the Lakers should retire Kobe’s number eight jersey or his number 24.
-He changed his number back in 2006, and there’s no definitive answer why.
-Theories range from him wanting to reinvent himself after his sexual assault case, all the way to him wanting to one-up Michael Jordan.
+With Kobe Bryant’s announcement of his retirement a couple of days ago, the question that remains is whether the Lakers should retire Bryant’s number eight jersey or his 24.
+Back in 2006, Kobe made the switch from one to the other, and there’s no definitive answer why.
+Fans have concocted theories ranging from him aiming to reinvent himself after his sexual assault case, all the way to him wanting to one-up Michael Jordan.

 Regardless of what number the Lakers choose to retire, the numbers he put up in both jerseys are astounding and a little bit shocking: